 However, players and groups may have world-specific and/or region-specific permissions.
 These permissions are only in effect when the player is in that particular world and/or region.

 There are 4 "levels" of permissions: universal, world-specific, region-specific, and finally region- and world-specific.
-The most general permissions are applied first, with player permissions overriding group permissions at the same level:
+The most general permissions are applied first, with all group permissions applied first finally followed by player permissions:

 - Universal group permissions